royboker/eBookLibrary2/README.md

 ## Author

-Developed by \[Roy Boker], as part of a student final project to demonstrate backend engineering capabilities and software design with real-world constraints.
+Developed by \Roy Boker, as part of a student final project to demonstrate backend engineering capabilities and software design with real-world constraints.

 ---